rocka0/Fortnite_Stats/README.md

 ## Getting Started

-Get an API key from https://fortnitetracker.com and put in the `api_key.py` file and that's it!
+Get an API key from https://fortnitetracker.com and put it in the `api_key.py` file and that's it!

 ## Running the app